Tierion/boltbox/simnet/README.md

 accessible from the host machine's `localhost`.
 Information should be output after everything has spun up.

-The test boltwall mimics an API that will provide a current bitcoin price feed if the current conditions are met:
+The test boltwall mimics an API that will provide a current BTC price feed if the current conditions are met:

 - An invoice worth at least 400 satoshis must be paid to the boltwall node
 - After the invoice is paid, you have to "guess" the node's middlename (hint: it's danger)